 This is a conservative estimate because I could tell those guys were experienced salesmen.
-And over the next year, this would build with new clients and recurring income from the web hosting.
+Over the next year, this would build with new clients and recurring income from web hosting.

 It was intimidating and it would have been a challenge, yet I wanted the opportunity.
-And the payday.
+And the payday, of course.

-They did like and respect me as a person, though.
+They did like and respect my enthusiasm, though.
 That was evident throughout the process.

 Any time you go through an experience like this, you want to take away key lessons that you can apply.
 For me, those were the following: